 The wood is between Heckmondwike and Cleckheaton.
-It is situated next to Spen Valley Greenway and Liversedge football club and is connected by a public footpath/bridleway.
+It is next to Spen Valley Greenway and Liversedge football club and is connected by a public footpath/bridleway.
 The site is easy to reach on foot and by bike from the Greenway or from Quaker Lane.
-It will be accessible to all, with footpaths suitable for wheelchair users.There will be seating, picnic tables, bike racks and information boards about local wildlife.
+It will be accessible to all, with footpaths suitable for wheelchair users and mobility scooters.There will be seating, picnic tables, bike racks and information boards about local wildlife.

 After cleaning and remediation of the site, fences, entrances and footpaths will be created in Summer 2019 and hedging and trees will be planted between Autumn 2019 and spring 2020.
 This is a big project and SVCS urgently needs help from volunteers at every stage.
-Volunteers are needed - to help remove most of the old and broken fencing in late April and May 2019 - to help construct new paths in July and August 2019 - to help plant hedging and trees between November 2019 and March 2020
+Volunteers are needed - to clean up the site and remove old and broken fencing in May and June 2019 - to help construct new paths in July and August 2019 - to help plant hedging and trees between November 2019 and March 2020.